Skip to Main Content

 A basic search tool with authoritative taxonomic information records.

 Biodiversity Heritage Library

 A vast searchable digital archive of biology material.
-Includes some Linnaeus works.
+Includes many publications documenting marine species authorities.

 4. Finding the description in the scanned book can be a challenge.
 The search tools don't always work as you might expect.
 Sometimes searching for the binomial name doesn't work because the genus and species are not listed as a phrase (see below).
 Try searching for the species name only.
 Other tips to find the description include looking for a table of contents or index.
 After a bit of a hunt for ocellata in the Perca (genus) category of Pices (Fishes), we find the entry on page 483.